jubair30/Software-Project-6-Updated-CV-and-Assignment/README.md

+#I learned
-  I learned many things.
+I learned many things
  How to commit
   How to create readme
   How to make design in a cv
   How to add files from git to github